Man tasered on American Airlines flight after allegedly fondling passenger

 Breaking News Emails

-A man was tasered and arrested on Sunday night aboard an American Airlines flight departing from Miami after allegedly touching another passenger inappropriately, according Miami-Dade police.
+A man was tasered and arrested on Sunday night aboard an American Airlines plane in Miami after allegedly touching another passenger inappropriately, according to Miami-Dade police.

-Prior to takeoff, the boyfriend of a woman on the plane contacted authorities after he said Jacob A. Garcia began touching her, Miami-Dade Police Sgt.
+Before takeoff, the boyfriend of a woman on the plane contacted authorities to say that Jacob A. Garcia had began touching her, Miami-Dade Police Sgt.
 Lazaro Llerena told NBC News.

 The flight, which was bound for Chicago, was still at the gate when crew members began asking Garcia to deplane.